-In accordance with Articles 106 and 107 of the Company's Articles of Association, Mr. Gao Jingyao, Ms. Chan Hoi Ling, and Ms. So Wai Lam shall retire and, being eligible, offer themselves for re-election at the forthcoming annual general meeting.
-Besides, Ms. Chan Hoi Ling and Ms. So Wai Lam, all being independent non-executive directors, have served the Company for more than nine years.
-Pursuant to the Corporate Governance Code of the Listing Rules, they will be subject to separate resolutions to be approved at the forthcoming annual general meeting.
+In accordance with Articles 106, 107 and 112 of the Company's Articles of Association, Mr. Yang Lijun, Ms. Chan Hoi Ling and Ms. Tsui Wai Ting, Rosalie shall retire and, being eligible, offer themselves for re-election at the forthcoming annual general meeting.
+Besides, Ms. Chan Hoi Ling, being independent non-executive director, has served the Company for more than nine years.
+Pursuant to the Corporate Governance Code of the Listing Rules, she will be subject to separate resolutions to be approved at the forthcoming annual general meeting.